jcmore2/ShakePhoneLib/README.md

 ```

-Or customizing threshold and interval data for shakes:
+Or customizing threshold and interval when shaked:

 ```java